JackBurns136/CSC-375-Project/README.md

 ## What is this project?

 This project is an open-source database that can be used to store images.
+At the moment it is used for a game called Guess that Forehead but it can be changed to accommodate whatever project that needs a database of images
 I am using Node.js as the runtime environment and JavaScript to code the project.
 SQLite is the database program used to hold the images.
-HTML and CSS for the framework for the front end of the project
+HTML and CSS for the framework for the front end of the project All extra dependencies are stored in the package.json and to upload that is an npm install

 ## Agenda
     Crop the images to make them all uniform